state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 ### Using External Shell Script

-When you have a very long CLI command, it is better to put the command into a separate shell script.
-This gives you several advantages:
+For short CLI commands, `cmd` is sufficient.
+But, when you have a very long CLI command, it is better to put the command into a separate shell script.
+Having an external shell script gives you several advantages:

 - You get proper syntax highlighting when you open your shell script on your text editor.
 - You can run your shell script independently.